Neirijnck/Footistics/README.md

 # Footistics
-Manage your personal statistics as a football player.
+Android application to manage your personal statistics as a football player.

 More to come...